University Counseling Centers: Pros and Cons to Consider

 - However, university clinics can nearly always provide referrals if you need a higher level of care than they provide or if you otherwise can’t get your needs met by one.

-If you’re interested in going to a university clinic, you can check the OpenCounseling search page to see if there’s one near you.
+If you’re interested in going to a university counseling clinic, you can check the OpenCounseling search page to see if there’s one near you.
 We always add them to our database when we find them.
 Right now, we have listings for about 100 of them in 35 different states and are actively adding more.

 On This Page